HeySkidee/subu/README.md

 # subu

+**Share your progress, inspire other women!**

-**a place where women can share and celebrate all wins, big or small, and cheer each other on!**
+a place where women can share and celebrate all wins, big or small, and cheer each other on!

-This project was built during the [EmpowHer Hacks Hackathon](https://empowher-hacks.devpost.com).
+> This project was built during the [EmpowHer Hacks Hackathon](https://devpost.com/software/subu)

 ![Subu](https://github.com/user-attachments/assets/fc4d46a6-0c01-49d0-a31c-13d384be9837)